 Butternut Squash Dessert

-A filling treat with a nutty twist and plenty of fibre —this butternut squash dessert is the perfect fall comfort.
+A filling treat with a nutty twist and plenty of fibre…The perfect fall comfort!

-This dessert always reminds me of my grandfather, who made a special Anatolian white pumpkin dessert unique to his home region of Adana, Turkey.
-He followed a complex traditional method involving hydrating quicklime and using the clear water to make thin slices of squash crispy and translucent on the outside, while soft and gelatinous within.
-Although it’s a time-consuming process requiring caution and experience, this recipe became a family treasure (more on this in the future!).
+This dessert always reminds me of my grandfather, who made a special Anatolian white pumpkin dessert unique to his home region of Adana, Türkiye.
+He followed a complex traditional method involving hydrating quicklime and using the clear water to create a crunchy, translucent crust on the pumpkin slices, leaving the insides soft and gelatinous for a wonderful treat!
+Although it’s a time-consuming process requiring caution and experience, this recipe became a family treasure (stay tuned for the crunchy pumpkin dessert recipe).

-The softer version of this white pumpkin dessert, equally comforting and delicious, is more commonly found in Istanbul cuisine, similar to other slow-cooked fruit desserts made with dried figs, quince, or sour apples.
-My mother and I love topping this dessert with tahini and minced walnuts, while my father and brother prefer it with just walnuts or even a scoop of ice cream.
-Traditional toppings also include kaymak (milk skin) or tahini with walnuts.
+The softer version of this white pumpkin dessert —equally comforting and delicious— is more commonly found in western Anatolia and Istanbul cuisine, similar to other slow-cooked fruit desserts in Turkish cuisine that are made with dried figs, quince, or sour apples.
+My mother and I love topping this dessert with tahini and minced walnuts.
+My father and brother prefer it with just walnuts or even a slice of Anatolian ice cream.
+Traditional toppings also include kaymak (frothed milk skin) and chopped pistachios.

 For me, this is the ultimate comfort food that reflects the colours of the season, and cooking whole slices of squash ensures the dessert is not only rich in flavour but also packed with fibre!